awsdocs/aws-java-developer-guide-v2/doc_source/examples-sqs-messages.rst

 Retrieve any messages that are currently in the queue by calling the |sqsclient|
 :methodname:`receiveMessage` method.
-This method takes a :aws-java-class-prev:`ReceiveMessageRequest <services/sqs/model/ReceiveMessageRequest>` that contains the queue URL.
+This method takes a :aws-java-class:`ReceiveMessageRequest <services/sqs/model/ReceiveMessageRequest>` that contains the queue URL.
 You can also specify the maximum number of messages to return.
-Messages are returned as a list of :aws-java-class-prev:`Message <services/sqs/model/Message>` objects.
+Messages are returned as a list of :aws-java-class:`Message <services/sqs/model/Message>` objects.

 **Imports**